 “This investment in CSCU reflects a public-private partnership committed to creating a more equitable and economically competitive Connecticut,” said Greg DeSantis, Interim Executive Director, CSCU Student Success and Academic Initiatives.

 “SVP and its Partners consider this work essential to helping close educational and economic opportunity gaps in Connecticut,” said Richard Wenning, an SVP Partner and Executive Director of Be Foundation.

 Lead Partner: Sylvia Shepard

-Southern Connecticut Manufacturing Technology Center (SCMTC) in Derby, CT seeks to expand the number of manufacturing jobs and related education and training opportunities for opportunity youth in CT.
-SVP is collaborating with Asnuntuck and Housatonic Community Colleges, state and local governments, and industry associations to develop an advanced manufacturing center in Derby.
+SVP seeks to expand the number of manufacturing jobs and related education and training opportunities for opportunity youth and incumbent workers in Connecticut through a collaboration with Asnuntuck and Housatonic Community Colleges, state and local governments, and industry associations.

 For the past 4 years, the State has been a leader in driving the expansion of our skilled manufacturing workforce, budgeting almost $40MM to expand the number of Advanced Manufacturing Technology programs in community colleges around the state.
 The original plan was to continue expanding the advanced manufacturing training center (AMTC) programs at community colleges.
 Unfortunately, the funding, which has come from the CT Department of Education, is no longer available, and the existing programs are ill equipped to meet the demand for skilled workers.
 SVP recognized the need and is stepping up to address the problem.